criblio/appscope/website/src/pages/docs/cli-using.md

 ## Using The Command Line Interface (CLI)

-As soon as you download AppScope, you can start using the CLI to explore and gain insight into application behavior.
+As soon as you [download](downloading) AppScope, you can start using the CLI to explore and gain insight into application behavior.
 No installation or configuration is required.

 The CLI provides a rich set of capabilities for capturing and managing data from single applications.
 Data is captured in the local filesystem.

+By default, the AppScope CLI redacts binary data from console output.
+Although in most situations, the default behaviors of the AppScope CLI and library are the same, they differ for binary data: it's omitted in the CLI, and allowed when using the library.
+To change this, use the `allowbinary=true` flag.
+The equivalent environment variable is `SCOPE_ALLOW_BINARY_CONSOLE`.
+In the config file, `allowbinary` is an attribute of the `console` watch type for events.

 To learn more, see the [CLI Reference](/docs/cli-reference), and/or run `scope --help` or `scope -h`.
+And check out the [Further Examples](examples-use-cases), which include both CLI and library use cases.

 ### CLI Basics

 The basic AppScope CLI command is `scope`.
-The following examples provide an overview of how to use it.
+The following examples progress from simple to more involved.
+Scoping a running process gets [its own section](scope-running).
+The final section explains how to scope an app that generates a large data set, and then [explore](explore-captured) that data.

 #### Scope a New Process

-In these examples, we'll test-run well-known Linux commands and view the results:
+Try scoping some well-known Linux commands, and view the results:

 ```
 scope top